apache/incubator-retired-s4/subprojects/s4-benchmarks/README.md

 This framework is intended primarily to identify hotspots in S4 platform code easily and to evaluate the impact of refactorings or new features.

-> The numbers it produces are only useful in comparison with a baseline from other measurements from the same benchmark and do not represent absolute performance numbers.
+> The numbers it produces are mainly useful in comparison with a baseline from other measurements from the same benchmark and do not represent absolute performance numbers.
 For that, one should use a full-fledged load injection framework or measure the performance of a live application.

 That said, let's look at what the benchmarking framework does and how to use it.